lifesaver0129/CS314-Internet-of-Things/Notes/README.md

 # Instructions

-There's 2 parts of my notes.
+There're 2 parts of my notes.

 * Notes_exam.md is specifically for exam review